punitkumar-dtu/sales-and-revenue-analysis/README.md

 # 📈 Dashboard KPIs

-- 💰 Total Sales
+- 💰 Total Sales : 2.30M
-- 📦 Total Orders
+- 📦 Total Profit Margin(%) : 12.47%
-- 💵 Total Profit
+- 💵 Total Profit : $286K
-- 📊 Average Sales
+- 🚛 Ship Mode (Mostly) : Standard Class
-- 🛒 Top Selling Category
+- 🛒 Top Selling Category : Electronics
-- 🌍 Regional Performance

 ---

 # 📊 Dashboard Features

-- Sales Trend Analysis
-- Revenue by Category
-- Revenue by Region
+- Revenue / profit / margin % overall and by year
-- Customer Segment Analysis
-- Top Products
-- Profit Distribution
-- Interactive Filters
+-Revenue & profit by region, store, category, sub-category -Sub-categories that are actually losing money on average (window function) -Discount buckets (0%, 1-20%, 21-40%, 40%+) vs avg profit per bucket -Top 10 customers by lifetime profit vs top customers by revenue alone (not the same list, which was kind of the whole point) -Month-over-month revenue growth (LAG())
+-Running total of revenue by month
+-Avg order-to-ship time by ship mode
+-Repeat vs one-time customers — who actually brings in more revenue

 ---

 # 🔍 Key Insights

-- Technology generated the highest revenue.
+- Technology/Electronics  generated the highest revenue.
 - West region contributed the highest sales.
 - Consumer segment accounted for the largest share of revenue.
 - A small number of products generated a significant percentage of total sales.
 - Discount-heavy orders did not always produce higher profits.
+- TC-20980 Customer gives the highest profit-Most Valuable customer
+- CS-12505 least valuable customer
+- When discount bucket is 41+ then Avg profit is -99.3

 ---